BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 ### What is RDF?

 The Resource Description Framework (RDF) is a graph-based data model used for representing information in the Web.
 The basic structure of any expression in RDF is in triples, an extremely easy segmentation of any kind of knowledge in subject-predicate-object.
 It is a family of W3C specifications, and was originally designed as a metadata model.
+In order to find more information about Json-LD, please visit this page, please visit the section @ref:[this page](getting-started/understanding-knowledge-graphs.md#rdf)

 ### What is Elasticsearch?

-Elasticsearch is a document oriented search engine with an HTTP web interface and schema-free JSON document.
+Elasticsearch is a document oriented search engine with an HTTP endpoint and schema-free JSON document.
 It is able to aggregate data based on specific queries enabling the exploration of trends and patterns.

 ### What is a SHACL schema?